 Portugal is a southern European country with a population of 10 million.
 It is one of the oldest countries on the continent and has had a huge influence on global culture.
 In the 15th and 16th centuries, Portugal was one of the world’s major economic, political, and military powers.

 In more recent years, Portugal has been an active member of the European community.
 It is currently a member of the European Union, the Schengen Area, and the Eurozone.

 Tourist information/travel info for Portugal

 Visitors to Portugal are always impressed by the breathtaking scenery, friendly people, magnificent architecture, and mouthwatering food and wine.
 For a relatively small country, there is an incredible amount to see.

 Portugal’s former role as a superpower is best showcased in the 2 biggest cities: Lisbon and Porto.
 The country’s hilly capital, Lisbon, is renowned for its stunning pastel-coloured buildings and grand landmarks such as the imposing São Jorge Castle.
 Porto, situated in the northwest, is known for its charming, cobbled streets, famous bridges, and port wine.

-Away from the cities, you can find quaint historic villages, over 800km of golden coastlines, dramatic cliffs, and gorgeous vineyards.
+Away from the cities, visitors will find quaint historic villages, over 800km of golden coastlines, dramatic cliffs, and gorgeous vineyards.
 The granite peaks of Parque Nacional da Peneda-Gerês are ideal for hiking and the stunning Algarve is the perfect destination for a beach holiday.

 Health information for travellers to Portugal

 - Bring any medication in its original packaging, clearly labelled

 - The number to call an ambulance is 112